The-Academic-Observatory/observatory-platform/docs/tutorials/workflow/step_by_step.md

 A documentation file with info on the workflow should be added in the `my-dags/docs` directory.
 This documentation should at least include:
- * A short summary on the data source
+ * A short summary on the data source.
- * A summary table, see example below
+ * A summary table, see example below.
- * Any details on set-up steps that are required to run this workflow
+ * Any details on set-up steps that are required to run this workflow.
- * Info on any Airflow connections and variables that are used (see further below)
+ * Info on any Airflow connections and variables that are used (see further below).
  * The latest schema.

  Example of a summary table using `eval_rst` to format the RST table: